 When you see the extra money rolling in from your side hustle, you might feel motivated to work even more hours.
 However, overworking yourself can lead to unhappiness, burn-out and exhaustion.

 You need to ensure that you have ample time to get enough sleep each night.
-You also need to treat yourself to downtime and plan on getting some physical exercise on a regular basis.
+You also need to treat yourself to downtime and plan on getting some physical exercise regularly.
 This may be something as simple as playing in the backyard with your kids or taking your dog for a long walk each evening.

 Exercise will ensure that you are in good shape to meet the demanding work schedule that you have established, and it can also help you relax and unwind.